Nunez River: History

 Prior to 1840, this river served as a market for Fulbe slave caravans transporting slaves from the Muslim Imamate of Futa Jallon.
-In 1793 Captain Samuel Gamble of the Sandown was forced to seek protection from enemy war boats and pirates in the mangrove swaps of the Rio Nunez during the French Revolutionary Wars, where vessels were threatened by French privateers along the West African coast.
-For unknown reasons, he travels to agricultural villages around the commercial centers of Boke and Kacundy.
-During his journey Gamble records the earliest known description of irrigated rice cultivation in the Rio Nunez region (though earlier accounts exist such Diego Gomes' 15th century record of mangrove rice farming along the Gambia River, detailing his eyewitness account of the process.
+In 1793 Captain Samuel Gamble of the Sandown was forced to seek protection from enemy war boats and pirates in the mangrove swamps of the Rio Nunez during the French Revolutionary Wars, where vessels were threatened by French privateers along the West African coast.
+For unknown reasons, he travels to agricultural villages around the commercial centers of Boké and Kacundy.
+During his journey Gamble records the earliest known description of irrigated rice cultivation in the Rio Nunez region (though earlier accounts exist such Diego Gomes's 15th century record of mangrove rice farming along the Gambia River, detailing his eyewitness account of the process.
 Records attest to his purchases of both red rice and polished rice from the Rio Nunez's farmers.

 In 1849 the river was the site of the Rio Nuñez incident, when a Franco-Belgian squadron of warships fired on Boké, which resulted in loss of inventory by two British traders.
 The incident was inconclusive.

 During the 1870s, this river was a major export point for peanuts, with 5,000 tons per year.
 In the 1880s, the trade turned to rubber.